uesu/mastercomfig-install-guide/README.md

 **Note:**

-* If the **remote folder** contains no cfg file, you have already disabled steam cloud.
+* If the **remote folder** contains no cfg file, you have already disabled steam cloud before perhaps. it will re-generate no worries.

 ## Step 4: